 - Improve the consistency of decision-making in the 45 days following an acute injury or surgical procedure to prevent the transition to long-term opioid therapy; and

-- Manage patients who receive opioid therapy for chronic pain carefully through multi-modal treatment, improved safety monitoring and harm reduction strategies.
+- Support prescribers’ efforts to manage patients who receive opioid therapy for chronic pain with multi-modal treatment, improved safety monitoring and harm reduction strategies.

 Annual Project Timeline